What is the Distinguished Master's Thesis Competition?

 - nominee is pursuing their first graduate research degree, regardless of discipline

-- nominee’s thesis is in the discipline of either Social & Behavioral Sciences OR Mathematical, Physical Sciences, and Engineering
+- nominee’s thesis is in the discipline of either Biological & Life Sciences OR Humanities (including fine arts and history)

 - nominees who submitted original work "in lieu of thesis" (such as musical compositions, published books, works of art, computer software, etc.) are NOT eligible